siennathesane/cloudflare-sync/README.md

 ## Usage

 Leveraging the `example.json`, create a file that you want to contain your own DNS A records.
-Run `go build -v .`, then leverage `cloudflare-syc.exe -h` for the specifics.
+Run `go build -v .`, then leverage `cloudflare-sync.exe -h` for the specifics.

 ### Docker